AshrafElshazly/DevOps-Interviews-Questions-Intake44/README.md

 - How can you reduce image build time?
 - How can you reduce image size?
 - How to secure docker image.
+- how to take snapshot for my running container?
+- docker commit vs docker tag

 ## Continuous Integration/Continuous Deployment (CI/CD)